aregsar/aregcode/blog/2019/dotnetcore-understanding-aspnet-endpoint-routing/index.md

     //that can access to the endpoint object app.UseAfterEndpointResolutionMiddleware();

+    //The middleware at the end of the pipeline that dispatches the controler action method
+    //will replace the current MVC middleware
     app.UseEndpointDispatcherMiddleware();
 }
 ```

-This version of our pseudocode shows the route mappings lambda passed as a parameter to the `UseEndpointRouteResolverMiddleware` endpoint route resolution middleware extension method.
+This version of our pseudo code shows the route mappings lambda passed as a parameter to the `UseEndpointRouteResolverMiddleware` endpoint route resolution middleware extension method.

 An alternate version that matches what the current source code looks like, is shown below: